Buying Guides

 • Always read the instruction booklet which comes with your car seat to achieve a safe and correct fitting, retaining the guide for future reference.
 We recommend fitting your car seat in advance of first using it

-• We recommend that babies should not be left in Group 0/0+ car seats (infant carriers) for prolonged periods
+• We recommend that babies should not be left in baby car seats or infant carriers for prolonged periods

 • Our Partners are trained to advise on the right type of seat for your child.
 We offer in-store and virtual appointments so you can access our All Things Baby services at a time and place to suit you.
 Click here to book your appointment